^

 Pathogenesis

-To date, there are many factors that can lead to the launch of the mechanism of carcinogenesis.
+Today, there are many factors that can trigger the mechanism of carcinogenesis.
 These can be substances or environmental factors.
-Chemical carcinogens include various aromatic hydrocarbons, aflocastins and others.
-All of them are able to react with the DNA of the cells and thus lead to various malignant formations.
+Chemical carcinogens include various aromatic hydrocarbons, aflocastins, and others.
+All of them can react with cellular DNA and thus lead to various malignant formations.

 As for carcinogens of physical nature, they are diverse.
-It can be radiation, radioactivity.
+This can be radiation, radioactivity.
 All of them provoke the development of tumors.
 There are also biological factors.
 In this case, we are talking about viruses that carry specific oncogenes.
-They lead to the modification of genetic material.
+They are the ones that lead to the modification of genetic material.

 A special role is given to hormonal factors that can lead to tissue degeneration.
-They include even some types of sex hormones.
-Particularly sensitive to their effects are ovarian, breast and prostate cancer.
+These include even some types of sex hormones.
+Ovarian, breast and prostate cancer are especially sensitive to their influence.

 Genetic factors include diseases that can lead to the appearance of a tumor.
-They actively influence the cells and thereby violate their structure and functions.
+They actively affect cells and thereby disrupt their structure and functions.
 A damaged cell acquires a pronounced potential for malignancy.
-If the carcinogen has a re-influence, then it leads to serious violations.
-So, the cell can not normally divide, grow and differentiate.
-As a result, a number of her normal abilities disappear.
-Tumor cells have one feature, they are able to quickly divide and thereby cause a nonspecific structure.
+If a carcinogen has a repeated effect, this leads to serious violations.
+Thus, the cell is not able to divide, grow and differentiate normally.
+As a result, a number of its normal abilities disappear.
+Tumor cells have one feature: they are able to divide quickly and thereby cause a non-specific structure.
 As soon as differentiation decreases, uncontrolled division increases.
-Ultimately, in addition to a malignant tumor, metastases appear.
-Metastasis is carried out exclusively by lymphogenous or hematogenous.
+Ultimately, in addition to a malignant neoplasm, metastases appear.
+Metastasis occurs exclusively through the lymphogenous or hematogenous route.
 Malignant cells spread throughout the body to various organs.

-You can see the presence of the problem only visually.
-Pain syndrome, as a rule, no. They appear exclusively in the last stages.
-Thus, a woman may notice a thickening of the breast tissue upon examination.
-Her nipple retracts, which should immediately alert her.
+The presence of a problem can be noticed only visually.
+There is usually no pain syndrome.
+It appears only in the last stages.
+Thus, a woman may notice thickening of the breast tissue during examination.
+At the same time, her nipple is retracted, which should immediately alert.

-A specific area of the breast, directly affected, can change its color.
-The woman's chest changes her level.
-So, one breast can be lower or higher than the other.
-Clearly visible swelling.
+A certain area of the mammary gland, directly affected, can change its color.
+The woman's breast changes its level.
+Thus, one mammary gland can be lower or higher than the other.
+Edema is clearly visible.
 All these symptoms should make a woman seek help from a mammologist.

-Adenocarcinoma is one of the malignant neoplasms.
-A low-differentiated stage is characterized by a low development of cells.
-They are configured exclusively for nutrient intake.
-Their "duties" do not include any functions that perform healthy tissues.
-It is possible to detect glandular epithelium in any organs.
+Adenocarcinoma is a malignant neoplasm.
+The low-differentiated stage is characterized by low cell development.
+They are tuned exclusively to the consumption of nutrients.
+Their "duties" do not include any functions that healthy tissues perform.
+Glandular epithelium can be detected in absolutely any organs.
 This allows the disease to be localized anywhere.

-This type of neoplasm is a malignant neoplasm that develops from the glandular epithelium.
-A low degree is characterized by rapid growth of the tumor and is the most aggressive.
+This type of neoplasm is a malignant neoplasm that originates from glandular epithelium.
+Low grade is characterized by rapid tumor growth and is the most aggressive.

-The question about the forecast in this case remains quite serious.
-It all depends on how quickly a person turned for help.
-It is necessary to understand that the lower the level of the development of the disease, the more complex its course and the more favorable the forecast.
+The question of prognosis in this case remains quite serious.
+Everything depends on how quickly the person sought help.
+It is necessary to understand that the lower the level of development of the disease, the more difficult its course and the less favorable the prognosis.

-This form refers to the number of malignant pathologies.
-With respect to a low-grade adenocarcinoma, this type is characterized by a low polymorphism index at the cellular level.
-Affected cells are practically no different from healthy cells.
-Noticing changes is not easy.
-The main feature is the increase in the nuclei of the affected cells, they become long and change in size.
-Perhaps this is the only way to suspect a person's tumor.
+This form is classified as a malignant pathology.
+Compared to low-differentiated adenocarcinoma, this type is characterized by a low polymorphism index at the cellular level.
+The affected cells are practically no different from healthy ones.
+It is not so easy to notice the changes.
+The main sign is an increase in the nuclei of the affected cells, they become long and change their size.
+Perhaps this is the only way to suspect a tumor in a person.

-Diagnosing an unfavorable forecast is difficult.
-All is facilitated by the fact that the neoplasm has a favorable prognosis and passes easily.
-Effective treatment will eliminate the problem and allow the patient to live full life.
-The best prognosis is observed when pathology is detected in the early stages.
-Another feature of this form is the lack of metastasis.
-It happens, but very rarely.
-Therefore, the risk of complications decreases at times.
+It is quite difficult to diagnose an unfavorable prognosis.
+Everything is made easier by the fact that the neoplasm has a favorable prognosis and passes easily.
+Effective treatment will eliminate the problem and allow the patient to live a full life.
+The best prognosis is observed when the pathology is detected at early stages.
+Another feature of this form is the absence of metastasis.
+It happens, but extremely rarely.
+Therefore, the risk of complications is reduced several times.

 Moderately differentiated adenocarcinoma

-This form is somewhat similar in its course and development to a highly differentiated adenocarcinoma.
+This form is somewhat similar in its course and development to highly differentiated adenocarcinoma.
 Its main feature is the appearance of cells in which the pathology itself develops.
-There is a large degree of polymorphism of their changes.
-This type of tumor differs from its predecessor in that the cell division on the affected area occurs at an increased rate.
-A considerable number of cells participate in mitosis.
+A high degree of polymorphism of their changes is observed.
+This type of tumor differs from its predecessor in that cell division in the affected area occurs at an increased rate.
+A considerable number of cells participate in the process of mitosis.

-Pathology is represented by a tumor, with a rather severe course.
-The risk of complications is large enough.
-This species is able to spread metastases that can expand the lesion and through the lymph to penetrate further into the body.
+The pathology is represented by a tumor, with a rather severe course.
+The risk of complications is quite high.
+This type is capable of spreading metastases, which are capable of expanding the lesion and penetrating further into the body through the lymph.

-Lymphatic metastasis occurs in almost every 10th case of the disease.
-Treatment entirely depends on the age of the patient, as well as on the characteristics of the course of the disease itself.
-At the age of 30, metastases are not observed.
+Metastasis via the lymphatic system occurs in almost every 10th case of the disease.
+Treatment depends entirely on the patient's age and the characteristics of the disease itself.
+Metastases are not observed at the age of up to 30 years.

 First signs

-Symptomatology may differ depending on the form of the disease.
-After all, there are several phases of the development of pathology.
-Despite this, there are common signs that need to be addressed.
-Upon examination, a woman can detect seals in her chest, is of any size.
+Symptoms may vary depending on the form of the disease.
+After all, there are several phases of pathology development.
+Despite this, there are common signs that need to be paid attention to.
+During examination, a woman may find lumps in her breasts of absolutely any size.
 Most often, the tumor is localized under the nipple, as well as on any other part.
-The affected breast is mutated, the skin on it becomes wrinkled, the density changes, the shade becomes yellowish, blue or red.
-On the surface, ulceration can be noticed.
+The affected mammary gland changes shape, the skin on it becomes wrinkled, the density changes, the shade becomes yellowish, blue or red.
+Ulcers can be seen on the surface.

-On examination, you can see the discrepancy of the contours.
-So, the mammary glands can be at different levels, become convex or vice versa.
-In the underarm area, enlarged lymph nodes are clearly palpable.
-Pathology is characterized by the development of small balls, of varying consistency.
-When probed, they are painful.
-It should be noted that the pain manifests itself at later stages of development.
+During examination, you can see a discrepancy in the contours.
+Thus, the mammary glands can be at different levels, become convex or, on the contrary, retracted.
+Enlarged lymph nodes are clearly palpable in the armpit area.
+The pathology is characterized by the development of small balls of varying consistency.
+They are painful when palpated.
+It is worth noting that pain appears at later stages of development.

-When examining the nipple may appear allocation.
-In the norm they should not be.
-The exception is the period before birth and lactation.
-Pathology can form under the influence of inflammatory diseases, so they need to be eliminated in a timely manner.
-In some cases adenocarcinoma occurs without any manifestations.
-Recognize it can be exclusively through ultrasound.
-Therefore, a doctor's visit and examination should be systematic.
+When examining the nipple, discharge may appear.
+Normally, there should be none.
+The exception is the period before childbirth and lactation.
+Pathology can develop under the influence of inflammatory diseases, so they must be eliminated in a timely manner.
+In some cases, adenocarcinoma occurs without any manifestations.
+It can be recognized only by ultrasound.
+Therefore, visits to the doctor and examinations should be systematic.

 Where does it hurt?